Venus BUSD Price Up 0% Over Last Week (vBUSD)

-Venus BUSD (vBUSD) traded up 0% against the dollar during the 24 hour period ending at 7:00 AM E.T. on September 14th.
-One Venus BUSD token can now be bought for about $0.0223 or 0.00000037 BTC on exchanges.
-Venus BUSD has a total market capitalization of $60.15 million and $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
+Venus BUSD (vBUSD) traded up 0% against the dollar during the 24 hour period ending at 22:00 PM E.T. on September 15th.
+Venus BUSD has a total market capitalization of $60.17 million and $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
+One Venus BUSD token can now be bought for about $0.0223 or 0.00000038 BTC on exchanges.
 During the last week, Venus BUSD has traded 0% higher against the dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: